-10 PREVIOUS RESOLUTIONS
+10. PREVIOUS RESOLUTIONS

-- a A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least one third of councillors of council membership or of a committee membership, whichever is relevant (to be given to the Proper Officer in accordance with standing order 12), or by a motion moved in pursuance of the recommendation of a committee or a sub-committee. - b When a motion moved pursuant to standing order 10(a) has been disposed of, no similar motion may be moved for a further six months.
+- A resolution shall not be reversed within six months except either by a special motion, which requires written notice by at least six/five (6/5) councillors to be given to the Proper Officer in accordance with standing order 12, or by a motion moved in pursuance of the recommendation of a committee or a sub-committee. - b When a motion moved pursuant to standing order 10(a) has been disposed of, no similar motion may be moved for a further six months.

-11 VOTING ON APPOINTMENTS
+11. VOTING ON APPOINTMENTS